yoctoproject/poky/documentation/dev-manual/efficiently-fetching-sources.rst

 ============================

-A good deal that goes into a Yocto Project build is simply downloading all of the source tarballs.
+A good deal that goes into a Yocto Project build is simply downloading source code.
 Maybe you have been working with another build system for which you have built up a sizable directory of source tarballs.
 Or, perhaps someone else has such a directory for which you have read access.
 If so, you can save time by